Aliases for AMOTL2 Gene

 GeneCards Summary for AMOTL2 Gene

 AMOTL2 (Angiomotin Like 2) is a Protein Coding gene.
-Among its related pathways are Signaling by Hippo and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Signaling by Hippo.
 GO annotations related to this gene include identical protein binding.
-An important paralog of this gene is AMOT.
+An important paralog of this gene is AMOTL1.

 UniProtKB/Swiss-Prot for AMOTL2 Gene